Mortgage in Arizona

 After you determine which mortgage type you want, you can compare rates and see how much you'll pay with our Arizona mortgage calculator.

-First-Time Homebuyers in Arizona
+First-Time Home Buyer Programs in Arizona

 With this program, you can receive a 30-year fixed-rate, FHA, VA, USDA, or conventional mortgage backed by Freddie Mac or Fannie Mae.
 You'll also get down payment/closing cost assistance ranging from 3% to 5% of the loan value if you're eligible.